Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation: Numerical experiments

 \subsection{Simulation 3: asymptotic distribution}

-We fix $p=50, \rho=0.5, r=0.1$ and compare the asymptotic performance of MIGHT, GGL, JEM, and Sep Node methods with two reference cases $\Theta_{2,3}^{(1)}$ and $\Theta_{5,6}^{(2)}$.
-The results in Figure \ref{fig: asy} demonstrate that the MIGHT method achieves better asymptotic normality compared to the separate $\ell_0$ estimator Sep Node, while GGL and JEM, two joint estimation methods based on M-estimator, fail to exhibit this property.
-More reference cases are provided in the supplementary material.
+We fix $p=50$, $\rho=0.5$, $r=0.1$, and compare the asymptotic performance of MIGHT, GGL, JEM, and Sep Node methods across six specific matrix entries: three diagonal elements (Figure \ref{fig: asy1}) and three off-diagonal elements (Figure \ref{fig: asy2}).
+The results demonstrate that the MIGHT method achieves better asymptotic normality compared to the separate $\ell_0$ estimator (Sep Node), while GGL and JEM, two joint estimation methods based on M-estimator, fail to exhibit this property.